 The process of self-discovery is so critical to the Middle School years, academically and emotionally.
 With this in mind, each Middle School student is assigned two different types of mentors to help guide them through these years: a faculty advisor and two Junior Proctors.
 While the role these mentors play is different, their purpose is the same — to help the Middle School students become their best selves.

-Each student also has a faculty advisor in his or her life, one who provides unconditional support and the resources to guide academic and personal growth.
-Advisors help students set goals, monitor academic and extracurricular progress, engage in service projects, facilitate discussions from world events to character development and make recommendations for the following year.
+Each student also has a faculty advisor in their life, one who provides unconditional support and the resources to guide academic and personal growth.
+Advisors help students set goals, monitor academic and extracurricular progress, engage in service projects, facilitate discussions from world events to character development, and make recommendations for the following year.
 Since faculty advisors are considered the “hub” of information related to a student, they are just as much advisors to parents as they are to the students.
 Advisors meet with their advisory groups (consisting of six to ten students) for one scheduled meeting a week in addition to individual meetings that may take place during study halls, before or after school, during lunch, or as needed.